dev-sundas/todolist/README.md

 #### Javascript code for add function

-> This is Js code to add a fuction behind the add button which adds your to-do
+> This is a Js code to add a fuction behind the add button which adds your to-do

 ```